adrianlzt/cerebro/bbdd/postgresql/fragmentacion.md

       ) AS rows_data_stats
   ) AS rows_hdr_pdg_stats
 ) AS relation_stats
-ORDER BY nspname, tblname, idxname;
+ORDER BY bloat_pct DESC, nspname, tblname, idxname;